 Don’t throw away the lettuce in your crisper just because you overbought for the week.
-Put it to good use in extending your green powder by dehydrating it!
-Simple and easy and quite yummy!
+Dehydrate lettuce and put it to good use in extending your green powder by dehydrating it!
+Simple, easy and quite yummy!

 Now, a word of warning … if the lettuce is the same lettuce that now has a brown puddle underneath it in the plastic bin you’ve been storing it in for two weeks…throw that stuff out 😀 You want good, crisp lettuce.
 Once it’s gotten to the wilted stage, it really is better for composting.

 But when you buy those big containers of spring mix or spinach or romaine, but can’t get it all eaten before it becomes the wilted stuff you keep pushing to the back of the fridge, you can toss it on your dehydrator!
 Dehydrating lettuce can be one of the easiest things you can do (unless, of course, you’re like me … and it all goes wrong – more on that later).